 Fillings: Dental fillings help restore missing tooth structure mostly caused by cavities.
 We use both amalgam and composite resin fillings.
-The amalgam fillings are silver, and made of an ally containing mercury, silver, and other metals, but are still perfectly safe.
+Amalgam fillings are made of an alloy containing mercury, silver, and other metals, and are perfectly safe.
 The composite resin fillings are tooth-colored, and made up of plastic and glass materials.

 Dental emergencies can be serious, and should not be ignored, as it will cause a dental problems and increase risk of more extensive treatment later.